SPAM and Phishing Email Messages – BE SMART, BE AWARE!

 Tip 1: Don’t trust the display name

 A favorite phishing tactic among cyber-criminals is to spoof the display name of an email.
-Spoofing is where an email name or email address looks like it’s coming from a branded company or someone you may know, but the sender is really a criminal.
-Hover your mouse over the email address in the header of the message — if looks suspicious, don’t open the email.
+Spoofing is where an email name or address looks like it’s coming from a branded company or someone you may know, but the sender is a criminal.
+Hover your mouse over the email address in the header of the message — if it looks suspicious, don’t open the email.

 Tip 2: Look but don’t click